-Haemangiomas are common birthmarks caused by overgrowths of blood vessels in the skin.
-About one third of them are found at birth, the rest of them appear in the first month of life.
-The underlying caues of haemangiomas is not known.
-The majority of them grow raipdly in the first year of life, before gradually disappearing.
+Haemangiomas are common birthmarks that are caused by overgrowths of little blood vessels we call capillaries in the skin.
+About one third of them are found at birth and they are more commonly seen in baby girls.
+Most haemangiomas appear in the first month of life.
+The underlying cause for haemangiomas is not known.
+They grow raipdly in the six months of life, before gradually disappearing over several years.

-Approximately 80% occur on the head and neck.
-Hemangiomas that are flat and appear reddish in colour are called “superficial” and those that are deeper in the skin and appear bluish in colour are called “deep” hemangiomas.
-Hemangiomas can grow for up to 18 months and then begin to reduce in size slowly.
+Approximately 80% of these leisons occur on the head and neck.
+Those that appear flat and deep red in colour are often called “superficial” and those that are deeper in the skin and appear bluish in colour are called “deep” hemangiomas.
+Hemangiomas can grow for several months and then begin to reduce in size slowly.
 This is known as involution.
-This involution can last from 3- 10 years.
-While all hemangiomas eventually ‘involute” the result is not always cosmetically acceptable.
+This involution phase can last anywhere beteween 3- 10 years, and whilst all hemangiomas eventually ‘involute” the result may not always be cosmetically acceptable.

 HOW COMMON ARE THEY?